gomezarroyo/CHSL2019/singleCell.md

     this should give you enough data to work with but better coverage mean reads per cell should aim towards 50,000s per cell but you need to balance coverage vs money spent (you can resequence multiple times)

-   analysis from html file
-   what is the sequencing saturation?

   always look at the fraction of reads per cell

  # Analysis Pipeline (once you get your counts table)

- code words
+ **Useful code words**

  features = genes
  counts = UMIS